StakeTree/contracts/readme.md

 ## MVP Contract
 The MVP contract currently powers the StakeTree project.
 It is intentionally minimal with only core functionality.
 There are three main actions:
 1) Anyone can fund the contract by paying directly to the address.
-2) The beneficiary can withdraw 10% each time after a set time (two weeks is the suggested time).
+2) The beneficiary can withdraw 10% each time after a set period (one week is the suggested).
 3) Funders can withdraw what's left of their funds at any time.

 ### Initial Variables